IliesMeb/octopus_data_engineer_case_study/data_engineer_case_study/READ_ME.txt

 a number: 1
 Host: localhost
 Port: 5432
-User: octopus_challenge
+User: YOUR_USERNAME
-Password: octopus
+Password: YOUR_PASSWORD
-Database: challenge_db
+Database: YOUR_DATABASE_NAME
 Schema: raw
 threading: 1